matheussodree/English-Course/README.md

   I'm glad to know you / Prazer em conhecê-lo(a)

-  Nice to meet you too / Prazer é meu
+  Nice to meet you too / O prazer é meu